cockroachdb/cockroach-cloud-sdk-go/docs/PrivateEndpointServicesApi.md

 **endpointId** | **string** | endpoint_id is the id of the private endpoint associated with a cluster&#39;s private endpoint service. |

 ### Other Parameters

-Other parameters are passed through a pointer to a apiDeletePrivateEndpointConnection struct via the builder pattern

 Name | Type | Description  | Notes